albertaleksa/crime-reports-data/README.md

     ```
     make terraform-plan
     ```
-3) Apply the deployment plan and deploy the infrastructure.
-If needed type `yes` to accept actions:
+3) Apply the deployment plan and deploy the infrastructure:
     ```
     make terraform-apply
     ```